Han-Yuan-Med/MIMIC-IV-ICU-Cleaning-Python/README.md

 - [Contact](#contact)

 ## Aim
 `MIMIC-IV` is a large-scale open-access medical datasets which provide critical care data for over 40,000 patients admitted to intensive care units (`ICU`) at the Beth Israel Deaconess Medical Center.
 Appropriate mining of this dataset could facilitate patient care improvement and medical knowledge discovery.
 However, `MIMIC-IV` only provides raw data which is in separted `csv.gz` files and thus requires certain time and expertise to preprocess it.
-This respiratory aims to prepare a static tabular dataset for `inpatient death` prediction in ICU.
-The input features contain `demographics`, `lab tests`, `vital signs`, etc. The pipeline processes the raw data downloaded from PhysioNet to a structured, outlier removed, missing imputed, and well-labelled `csv` file.
+This respiratory aims to prepare both static and temporal tabular datasets for `inpatient death` prediction in ICU.
+The input features contain `demographics`, `lab tests`, `vital signs`, etc. The pipeline processes the raw data downloaded from PhysioNet to structured and well-labelled `csv` files.

 ## Steps
 ### Step (i): Download MIMIC-IV raw ICU data